 As I stated earlier in this review, this is LG’s top-tier plasma HDTV offering.
-And over-all performance is quite good.
+And the overall performance is quite good.
 However, there are a few areas where its performance is a bit deficient considering its top-of-the-line status…

 Also, the picture was just slightly less bright and just a tad softer than what I typically see on Samsung and Panasonic models.
-In addition, when viewing this TV in a light-filled room, the image appears less bright due to it lower light “flow through” in comparison to Samsung plasma models.
+In addition, when viewing this TV in a light-filled room, the image appears less bright due to its lower light “flow-through” in comparison to Samsung plasma models.
 So I would recommend you view this set in a darkened environment.